Latest updates

 How it works: Under Section 3(c)(1) of the Investment Company Act of 1940, a private fund may remain exempt from registering with the SEC as an investment company if it has no more than 100 investors.

-Qualifying venture capital funds, however, may have up to 250 beneficial owners and still claim exemption under 3(c)(1), provided that they manage no more than $10 million in assets and meet the definition of a venture capital fund.
+Qualifying venture capital funds, however, may have up to 250 beneficial owners and still claim exemption under 3(c)(1), provided that they manage no more than $12 million in assets and meet the definition of a venture capital fund.

 Background

 The vast majority of emerging venture capital funds seek exemption from registration under Section 3(c)(1).
-Congress added the definition of a “qualifying venture capital fund” to Section 3(c)(1) as part of the bipartisan Economic Growth, Regulatory Relief, and Consumer Protection Act of 2017-2018.
+Congress added the definition of a “qualifying venture capital fund” to Section 3(c)(1) as part of the bipartisan Economic Growth, Regulatory Relief, and Consumer Protection Act (S. 2155).
 The objective was to make capital formation easier for emerging venture capital managers, but data shows the criteria for qualification were never right-sized for the market.
 Over time, they have become even more outdated.

 The case for modernization